Rchardon/RebirthItemTracker/README.md

 ==================
 This tracker is following Hyphen-ated's work as he doesn't have time anymore to work on it.

+/!\ This program isn't compatible with Windows 7 anymore /!\

 This uses the `log.txt` file to track item pickups in The Binding of Isaac: Rebirth, Afterbirth, Afterbirth+, Repentance and Antibirth.

 The game's built-in item tracker only shows 10 items (on AB+ and downwards) and the pause screen items are hard to read, so this program offers